-Thousands of Californians Are Powerless On Second Day Of PG&E's Intentional Outages
+Thousands of Californians Are Powerless On 2nd Day Of PG&E's Intentional Outages

 It is still unclear how long some residents might have to live without power.
 PG&E said in a statement that once the weather eases and it is safe to venture out, "crews will begin patrolling power lines, repairing damaged equipment and restoring customers."

-It warns that customers could be without power for "longer than 48 hours" and suggests customers ready themselves for an outage that "could last several days."
+It warns that customers could be without power for "longer than 48 hours" and suggests customers prepare themselves for an outage that "could last several days."

-In California's wildfire season, the threat of fierce wind gusts and arid weather increase the chances of trees being toppled and falling into power lines — or those lines being blown into dry vegetation, sparking a fire.
+In California's wildfire season, the threat of fierce wind gusts and arid weather increases the chances of trees being toppled and falling into power lines — or of those lines being blown into dry vegetation and sparking a fire.

 PG&E's preemptive power cut follows 2018's deadly Camp Fire in Butte County, a blaze that burned 14,000 properties and killed 86 people.
 A similar wildfire in California's wine country in 2017 killed 22 people and destroyed more than 36,000 acres.
 However in January, California fire investigators found a private electrical system, not PG&E, was responsible for the wine region blaze.